 Compensation for back injury at work

-We have worked on a number of claims for compensation for back injury at work here are some of the back injury settlements we have won:
+We have worked on a number of back injury at work claims.
+Here are some of the back injury settlements we have won:

 £60,000 for HGV driver in a work-related accident